 - Place them on a baking sheet and freeze until solid (this way they won’t stick to each other in the freezer).

 - Then, place in a tupperware or container with parchment between each layer.
 Or into zipped-top bags.

 - Freeze up to 3 months.

 - Then, take the cookies out of the containers and thaw overnight in the refrigerator or simply on the counter.

 You can also freeze baked bar cookies like butterscotch blondies or homemade brownies.
 I usually wait until the tray has cooled completely, then I cut into squares and freeze the squares in layers between parchment paper in a tupperware.

 Start getting prepped NOW for the busy holiday season.
 Or simply hold onto this post for future reference when you need to prep goodies ahead of time.
 I hope all of this helps!
 Here are all my cookie recipes.
 I usually note freezing instructions in each recipe as well, so make sure you check!

-Cookie dough and cookies pictured in this post: Cake Batter Chocolate Chip Cookies, Soft Chocolate Chip Cookies, Cinnamon Chip Pumpkin Cookies, Snickerdoodles, Chocolate Chip Cookies, Inside Out Chocolate Chip Cookies (but with chocolate chips, not white chocolate chips!), and Rainbow Chocolate Chip Cookies from Sally’s Baking Addiction Cookbook.
+Cookie dough and cookies pictured in this post: Cake Batter Chocolate Chip Cookies, Soft Chocolate Chip Cookies, Cinnamon Chip Pumpkin Cookies, Snickerdoodles, Chocolate Chip Cookies, Double Chocolate Chip Cookies, and Rainbow Chocolate Chip Cookies from Sally’s Baking Addiction Cookbook.